jarrett/ns-embed-example/README.md

 * All files in the context's `assets` folder will be copied into the question's `assets` folder.
 So be sure the filenames don't conflict.

-For example, consider this very simple `context.html`:
+For example, consider this minimal `context.html`:

     <!DOCTYPE html>
     <html>